-Once the layout is in place, you need to compile sass in order to generate the related css file, that is, run
+Once the layout is in place, you need to compile the sass in order to generate the related css file.
+That is, run

 compass compilefrom within your sub-theme directory.
 If you missed that, visit the section Setting up a proper front-end development stack in order to get up and running with Sass.